Anthony Steen: Campaign against Human Trafficking

 Since 2005, Steen has concentrated on issues related to modern-day slavery and human trafficking.
 In 2006, he established the All-Party Parliamentary Group on Human Trafficking of Women and Children, with the then Speaker of the House of Commons, Michael Martin MP as its first president.
 He campaigned for the UK to sign the European Convention of Action against Trafficking in Human Beings.
 In October 2007, he was awarded the Children's Champion Award in recognition of his advocacy of the rights of trafficked children in the UK.

-In 2010, Steen established the Human Trafficking Foundation, an organisation (of which he is executive chairman) that works with NGOs and charities in the sector combatting human trafficking around the UK.The Foundation has worked with ECPAT UK and Asociata High Level Group for Children (Romania) to establish 'Parliamentarians Against Human Trafficking', a Europe-wide project to forge a network of parliamentarians across the continent fighting human trafficking.
+In 2010, Steen established the Human Trafficking Foundation, an organisation (of which he is executive chairman) that works with NGOs and charities in the sector combatting human trafficking around the UK.The foundation has worked with ECPAT UK and Asociata High Level Group for Children (Romania) to establish 'Parliamentarians Against Human Trafficking', a Europe-wide project to forge a network of parliamentarians across the continent fighting human trafficking.

-In 2015, Steen served as special envoy to the Prime Minister and to Parliament's Joint Select Committee on the draft Modern Slavery Bill.
-In February 2016, Steen and Baron Randall of Uxbridge (then Sir John Randall MP) were appointed special envoys on modern slavery to the Mayor of London.
+In 2015, Steen served as special envoy to the prime minister and to Parliament's Joint Select Committee on the draft Modern Slavery Bill.
+In February 2016, Steen and Baron Randall of Uxbridge were appointed special envoys on modern slavery to the mayor of London.
 In October 2018, Steen was appointed a specialist adviser, representing NGOs and civil society, on a review into the operation of the Modern Slavery Act.
 In November 2018, he was appointed specialist adviser on modern slavery to the Home Affairs Select Committee in the House of Commons.